-Tor uses AI to generate Christopher Paolini book cover
+Tor use of AI to generate Christopher Paolini book cover generates controversy

-The cover of Christopher Paolini’s latest Fractalverse novel, Fractal Noise, was discovered to have been generated by AI, resulting in widespread criticism of Paolini's publisher Tor Books amongst readers, artists, and its authors.
+The cover of Christopher Paolini’s latest Fractalverse novel, Fractal Noise, was discovered to have been generated by AI, resulting in widespread criticism of Paolini's publisher Tor Books by readers, artists and its authors.

 It transpired the cover image had originally been posted to a stock art site by a user named 'Ufuk Kaya', and that Tor had in this instance not credited its in-house designer.